COVID-19 Enhanced Safety Protocols

 We thank you, in advance, for supporting these efforts.

-- Guests and staff will be required to wear a face covering while in a vehicle or indoors in the presence of others, and at all other times during the trip when physical distancing is not possible.
+- Guests and staff may be required to wear a face covering while in a vehicle or indoors in the presence of others, and in accordance with Nat Hab protocols and/or local regulations.